McTsts/Minecraft-String-Utilities/README.md

 String parsing is the method of turning a string into a char array (i.e. an array of strings with a length of one).
 For example, string parsing would turn the string `"abc"` into `["a","b","c"]`.

+This repository hosted the first string parser, however you should now use [Suso's general string parser](https://github.com/5uso/String-Parser) instead.

 **Table of Contents**
 - [History](#history)
 - [Implementations](#implementations)